-Join us this October for a virtual deep dive into the recently finalized Safety of Gas Transmission Pipelines rule.
+Join us for a virtual deep dive into the recently finalized Safety of Gas Transmission Pipelines rule.
 The virtual format for this is unlike anything you have experienced before.
-Attendees will receive links to workshop materials two weeks prior to live stream Q&A sessions with the trainers and other attendees.
-Attendees will be able to review these materials at their own pace and schedule leading up to three separate live Q&A sessions with other attendees and the trainers.
+Once registered, attendees will receive links to workshop materials and will be able to review these materials at their own pace and schedule leading up to three separate live Q&A sessions with other attendees and the trainers.
 Attendees will have the ability to download copies of the materials, and chat and post questions in a live forum from the time they register until the live Q&A sessions with the trainers.
 There are practical exercises and knowledge reinforcement throughout the workshop to ensure attendees understand how to apply what they have learned.
-During the live Q&A sessions, trainers will work through the homework and answer questions from the attendees.
+During the live Q&A sessions, trainers will work through these exercises and answer questions from the attendees.

 What You Will Learn